kirito22333/Echo3D_demo/README.md

 Example Unity Project with echo3D integrated.

 This marble maze game loads some of its decoration and destination using the Echo3D API.
 Control the ball through a maze to find out the right landmark to escape the maze.
+At the end of game, your will be able to find out your final time when you find the landmark!

 # Version